TangDier03/tangdier03.github.io/_pages/about.md

 - 2026-08-21 to 2026-08-23: Will attend [CIEIT 2026](https://cieit2026.com/) held in **Kunming, China**.
 - 2026-06-28 to 2026-07-03: Attended and presented at [ISIT 2026](https://2026.ieee-isit.org/) held in **Guangzhou, China**.
-- 2026-05-10: Theoretical paper [*Universal Feature Selection with Noisy Observations and Weak Symmetry Conditions*](https://tangdier03.github.io/publications/Universal%20Feature%20Selection/) was uploaded to arXiv.
+- 2026-05-10: [*Universal Feature Selection with Noisy Observations and Weak Symmetry Conditions*](https://tangdier03.github.io/publications/Universal%20Feature%20Selection/) was uploaded to arXiv.
 - 2025-09-01: Joined The University of Hong Kong as a PhD student.